Clemapfel/mousetrap/docs/04_widgets.md

             Separator
 ```

 Where each line ending in `\` is a widget container.
 We see that `AspectFrame` is the only widget that is not also a child of another widget.
-Therefore, `AspectFrame` is the top-level widget, hence the definition of `operator NativeWidget` above.
+Therefore, `AspectFrame` is the top-level widget, hence the definition of `operator NativeWidget() const` above.

 Putting it all together: